ITCMD/defcon-level/README.md

 ​	**Users can also run custom commands at any level** by editing the code and changing the variables at the beginning of the script from rem to anything else.
 It is recommended you use this space to start a program that performs your wanted actions.
 This way, if they fail, it will not damage this script. **The script now also checks for updates automatically, but will not install them automatically for security.**

+   Users may also run the GUI portion of the program individually.
+The program will check the current defcon status, as well as tell the user if the background service is running or not.

 #### <u>Known Issues:</u>